ErikHartman/erikhartman.github.io/flashcards/all_quizzes.md

   - [ ] the exposure level and the outcome are measured at the same time

 **Question 5**
-What is the total person-time at risk in the following study of mortality among 5 subjects?
-Subject 1: Followed for 10 years, alive.
+What is the total person-time at risk in the following study of mortality among 5 subjects Subject 1: Followed for 10 years, alive.
 Subject 2: Followed for 10 years, had a myocardial infarction after 4 years.
 Subject 3: Followed for 5 years, died.
 Subject 4: Followed for 3 years, dropped-out, died after 5 years.
 Subject 5: Followed for 7 years, emigrated.
   - [ ] 31 person-years
   - [ ] 37 person-years
   - [x] 35 person-years
   - [ ] 29 person-years

-**Question 6**
-Study the DAG below.
-What do you need to adjust for to obtain the total effect of intrauterine growth restriction on atrial fibrillation? (cant add image.
-Imagine it...)
-  - [ ] The total effect can’t be estimated
-  - [ ] Diabetes, hypertension weight, height and CVD
-  - [ ] Maternal SES
-  - [x] Sex, Race and Individual SES
-  - [ ] Birth weight

 **Question 7**
 Which of these statements is based on counterfactual reasoning? ✅